 Today, only 69 percent of 4-year-old children in America are enrolled in early childhood education programs.
 That troubling statistic places the United States near the bottom in terms of access to prekindergarten among our advanced country peers.
 In our modern global economy, that means many American children start behind when they can least afford to.

 Susan introduced legislation to provide access to Pre-K education for low- and middle-income families.
-The EARLY (Expanded Access to Real Learning for our Young) Act would set up partnership between states and the federal government to make Pre-K education available to millions of children at no cost.
+The EARLY (Expanded Access to Real Learning for our Young) Act would set up a partnership between states and the federal government to make Pre-K education available to millions of children at no cost.

 Dedicated teachers go hand-in-hand with student learning and student success.
 Susan is calling for renewed efforts to recruit a new generation of inspirational teachers and principals.
 As a sign of our commitment, she believes that we should start by giving our educators the respect and compensation they deserve.